boogogee/window/README.md

 ## Quick Start Installation
 Save the window.sh file to your machine.
-Make it executible, and then run it from the command line.
+Make it executable, and then run it from the command line.

 `./window.sh paste_your_link_here`